appfolio/abprof/README.md

 and/or iterations very high, or manually run both yourself some large number of times, rather than letting it converge to a P value and then taking the result from the output.

+See the first example under "Comparing Rubies" for one way to do this.

 ### More Control